Daniel-KM/Omeka-S-module-IiifServer/README.md

 The full specifications of the [International Image Interoperability Framework] standard are supported (service 2 or 3, level 2), so any widget that supports it can use it.
-Rotation, zoom, inside search, etc. may be managed too.
+Rotation, zoom, inside search, text overlay, etc. may be managed too.
 Dynamic lists of records may be created, for example for browse pages.

 The IIIF manifests can be displayed with many viewers, the integrated [OpenSeadragon], the [Universal Viewer], the advanced [Mirador], or the lighter and themable [Diva],